JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History: King's College London (Ongoing)
 Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts).
-The study is expected to commemorate my critical transition to the career of big data field.
+The study is expected to commemorate and symbolize the culmination of my education journey.

-In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications and will work as the research fellow at KCL Cybersecurity Centre (start on January 2022) as part of the degree plan.

 Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.